dwrightco1/replicated-kots/README.md

 # Replicated KOTS Evaluation
 Notes from my evaluation of Replicated.Com's KOTS product.

+---
-# Evaluation Plan
+## Evaluation Plan
 I tested Replicated.Com's KOTS product using two (2) deployment types:
 * Embedded (Vagrant VM)
 * Existing (EKS Cluster on AWS)

-I used a [simple web application](https://github.com/dwrightco1/nodeapp) for testing.
+I used [NodeApp](https://github.com/dwrightco1/nodeapp) for testing.
 The application has a front-end running Node.Js and a back-end running MySQL.

 For the Kotsadm `Configure Application` screen, I decided to add an option for exposing the front-end service as either a `LoadBalancer` or `NodePort`.
-My assumption is that I'll be able to parameterize the user-select value into the `frontent-service.yaml` that manages access to the `frontend-deployment.yaml`.
+My assumption is that I'll be able to parameterize the user-select value into the `frontent-service.yaml` (which manages access to the frontend Deployment).

+---
-# Environment Setup
+## Environment Setup
 I used this [Vagrantfile](vagrant/Vagrantfile) to build a Dev Workstation running Ubuntu 18.04.

 The post-install for the Vagrant build includes: